Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Apply the handbrake.

-Apply the handbrake
+Apply the handbrake on Renault Twingo 2

 Op 04

-The cup cover is glued to its support.
+The cover is glued to its support.
 Be very careful.
 Do not tear it when you remove it.

-The cup cover is glued to its support.
+The cover is glued to its support.
 Be very careful.
 Do not tear it when you remove it.

-Twingo 2 suspension cup cover
+Twingo 2 suspension strut upper mount cover

-Remove the suspension cup cover
+Remove the strut upper mount cover

-Remove the left front strut
+Remove the LH front strut

 Op 05